-There are some simple things you can do: make sure that software – applications, operating system, and firmware -- is fully up to date, install an effective firewall, use anti-virus software, back-up data, and isolate control systems from things like email and web browsing.
-And most important, educate your employees; even the best security processes are defeated by unknowing or thoughtless users clicking the wrong link or downloading the wrong piece of software.
+There are some simple things you can do: make sure that software (applications, operating system, and firmware) is fully up to date, install an effective firewall, use anti-virus software, back up data, and isolate control systems from things like email and web browsing.
+And most importantly, educate your employees; even the best security processes are defeated by unknowing or thoughtless users clicking the wrong link or downloading the wrong piece of software.

 Data is like any other asset; it needs to be protected.
 But security doesn’t have to be overwhelming.
 Cybersecurity is a shared job and we provide assessments to help with the challenges.